Wairarapa

+The Wairarapa is one of New Zealand's more thinly populated areas.
+Its largest town, Masterton has an urban population (June 2025) of about 22,600 people.
+The region is named after its largest lake, Lake Wairarapa.

 Etymology

 The name Wairarapa means "glistening waters" in the Māori language.
-According to some oral histories, the Polynesian explorer Kupe named the wetlands after touching down in the area several times.
+According to some oral histories, the legendary Polynesian explorer Kupe named the wetlands after touching down in the area several times.
 According to other oral histories, explorer Haunui named the wetlands after the way the lake appeared to glisten from the Remutaka Ranges to the west.